JackofSpades707/jackofspades707-liblab-sdk/README.md

 # And so on...
 ```
 * Check out the `get` method [here](https://github.com/JackofSpades707/jackofspades707-liblab-sdk/blob/master/lotr_sdk/mixins.py) for more details
+* The following classes all have the same methods to them:
+  - Book
+  - Movie
+  - Character
+  - Quote
+  - Chapter

 ## Testing:
 * Install pytest `python -m pip install pytest`